 — specific internal energy;

-- mass fraction ( is specific humidity, which is synonymous with mass fraction of water vapour);
+— mass fraction ( — specific humidity, which is a synonym for the mass fraction of water vapor);

 — molar fraction;